 Despite a 19% drop in the volume of deliveries, the 7. value of Soviet oil exports to the NATO countries jumped by 93% in 1974 as compared with the previous year(3), following the steep increase in oil prices.
-It can be calculated on the basis of Soviet statistics(4) that the average price (expressed FOB - Russian frontier) of oil products delivered by that country to the Alliance markets more than doubled between one year and the next, rising from \$36 a ton (\$5 a barrel) in 1973 to \$85 a ton (\$12 a barrel) in 1974.
-This trend follows the world pattern but the figures quoted above only represent average values covering the price of both crude oil and the
+It can be calculated on the basis of Soviet statistics(4) that the average price (expressed FOB -Russian frontier) of oil products delivered by that country to the Alliance markets more than doubled between one year and the next, rising from \$36 a ton (\$5 a barrel) in 1973 to \$85 a ton (\$12 a barrel) in 1974.
+This trend follows the world pattern but the figures quoted above only represent average values covering the price of both crude oil and the different petroleum No distinction between these different types of product products:

-- Soviet Statistical Yearbook of Foreign Trade; the (1)Source: figures in roubles have been converted into dollars at the official exchange rates published in the UN Monthly Bulletin of Statistics, i.e. for 1974, 1 rouble = \$1.321 and for 1973, 1 rouble = \$1.340. - It should be noted that overall Soviet oil exports in 1974 (2) totalled 116,000,000 tons broken down as follows: 68 million tons to the Communist countries, 44 million tons to the non-Communist countries and 4 million tons to Yugoslavia.
+- Soviet Statistical Yearbook of Foreign Trade; the (1)Source: figures in roubles have been converted into dollars at the official exchange rates published in the UN Monthly Bulletin of Statistics, i.e. for 1974, 1 rouble = \$1.321 and for 1973, 1 rouble = \$1.340 - It should be noted that overall Soviet oil exports in 1974 (2)totalled 116,000,000 tons, broken down as follows: 68 million tons to the Communist countries, 44 million tons to the non-Communist countries and 4 million tons to Yugoslavia.
 The Soviet Union also imported small amounts of oil (5.4 million tons), mainly from Iraq.
-It should also be noted that the volume of Soviet oil exports to the Alliance countries entered in Soviet statistics (22.8 million tons) is slightly higher than the figure reported by the OECD (21 million tons); discrepancies of this kind between the statistics of trading partners are frequent and are due to various factors (lead times between shipments and deliveries, differences in accounting methods used, rerouting of shipments while en route and so on).
-Figure based on Soviet foreign trade statistics. - $\binom{3}{4}$ It has been necessary to use Soviet statistics since the data published by the OECD for 1974 are expressed either in volume terms only (oil statistics) or in value terms only (foreign trade statistics, Series B); previous studies have indicated (see in particular document AC/127-WP/453, paragraph 32, footnote (1) that it is difficult to match the figures obtained from these two sources.

-different petroleum products: no distinction between these different types of product is made in Soviet published data available to the International Staff.
+It should also be noted that the volume of Soviet oil exports to the Alliance countries entered in Soviet statistics (22.8 million tons) is slightly higher than the figure reported by the OECD (21 million tons); discrepancies of this kind between the statistics of trading partners are frequent and are due to various factors (lead times between shipments and deliveries, differences in accounting methods used, rerouting of shipments while en route and so on) - Figure based on Soviet foreign trade statistics - $\binom{3}{4}$ It has been necessary to use Soviet statistics since the data published by the OECD for 1974 are expressed either in volume terms only (oil statistics) or in value terms only (foreign trade statistics, Series B); previous studies have indicated (see in particular document AC/127-WP/453, paragraph 32, footnote (1)) that it is difficult to match the figures obtained from these two sources is made in Soviet published data available to the International Staff.
 This being so, a comparison between the price of Soviet deliveries and the prices applied by other producer countries (in particular the OPEC countries) can only be approximate.

-8. Significant quantities of natural gas from the Soviet Union began to reach the NATO countries in 1974; deliveries totalling 2.65 milliard cubic metres were taken, on the one hand, by the Federal Republic of Germany (1.82 milliard cubic metres) and on the other hand by Italy (0.83 milliard cubic metres)(1).
+8. Significant quantities of natural gas from the Soviet Union began to reach the NATO countries in 1974; deliveries totalling 3.13 milliard cubic metres were taken, on the one hand, by the Federal Republic of Germany (2.35 milliard cubic metres) and on the other hand by Italy (0.83 milliard cubic metres)(1).
 Deliveries to Germany in 1973 had only totalled 0.3 milliard cubic metres.
-Gas from the Soviet Union accounted for 6% of total German procurement of natural gas in 1974 and of 18% of total Italian procurement; the actual dependence of the two countries on Soviet supplies was less in both cases, Soviet gas representing only 4% of available resources (internal production plus imports) of this commodity.
+Gas from the Soviet Union accounted for 10.3% of total German procurement of natural gas in 1974 and of 18% of total Italian procurement; the actual dependence of the two countries on Soviet supplies was less in both cases: Soviet natural gas representing only 4% of available resources (internal production plus imports) of this commodity in the case of Italy and 5.4% in that of Germany.